 MCSO acknowledges and understands the seriousness of the staffing issues, particularly in Custody Services.
 These are problems faced by law enforcement and detention agencies across the country.
-MCSO is taking comprehensive steps, as described above, to attempt to address these challenges.
+MCSO is taking comprehensive steps, including those described above, in an attempt to address these challenges.